Custom Fit Dentures in San Antonio

 Immediate dentures allow patients to have biting and chewing function immediately after having their teeth extracted.
 Usually this occurs as part of a full mouth extraction.
 Hence the term “immediate denture” – you get a replacement set of temporary dentures the same day that your extraction occurs.

-The dentures aren’t custom fit for your mouth, but they serve as a good substitute until your mouth fully heals and your custom fit dentures arrive – which can take a few months.
+The dentures aren’t custom fit for your mouth.
+While not perfect, they’re a decent enough substitute until your mouth fully heals and your custom fit dentures arrive – which can take a few months.
 They won’t look, feel or function quite as well as your original teeth or your custom fit dentures.
-They will be more likely to slip or cause irritation as they aren’t a perfect fit.
+They are also prone to to slip or cause irritation as they aren’t a perfect fit.

 Dentures vs Dental Implants